peterhinch/micropython-async/gps/README.md

  * `geoid_height` Height of geoid (mean sea level) in metres above WGS84 ellipsoid.
 (GGA).
  * `magvar` Magnetic variation.
 Degrees. -ve == West.
-Current firmware does not produce this data and it will always read zero.
+Current firmware does not produce this data: it will always read zero.

 ### 2.4.2 Statistics and status